Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Turmeric Vitamin C Clay Mask: Combines turmeric + vitamin C for weekly intensive treatment.

-Learn how to treat hyperpigmentation and melasma.
+Learn how to treat dark spots and melasma with turmeric.

 Frequently Asked Questions